 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

-Wed., April 10: Early Arrivals: Paro, Bhutan or Delhi, India
+Sat., Apr.
+12 Early Arrivals: Paro, Bhutan for main tour, or Delhi, India for the Manas extension

-We strongly recommend that you arrive today or earlier; you have flown a very long way and we want you to be rested for this amazing journey.
+We strongly recommend that you arrive a day early for either the tour or extension; you have flown a very long way and we want you to be rested for this amazing journey.
+Flights to Paro route through Bangkok or Delhi.
 Paro is a small city with a spectacular setting … even at the international airport, just the landing is exciting!
-The airport is welcoming and it’s easy to walk and explore in town and along the river.
+The airport is welcoming and our team meets you and is your guide (required in Bhutan) for the early day if you wish to walk and explore in town or bird along the river.

-Alternately, you may arrive to the international airport at Delhi, India, today where you can rest up and meet our group members returning from the Manas National Park extension.
+For either the extension or the main tour, you can spend that rest night near the international airport at Delhi, India, if for the main tour this is your route, you meet our group members returning from the Manas National Park extension.
 Our operator can book your flight (additional cost) to fly with the group to Paro the following morning.

-Paro is a lovely small city in one of Bhutan’s loveliest valleys rimmed by high peaks of the Himalayas.
+Paro is a lovely, small city in one of Bhutan’s most beautiful valleys rimmed by high peaks of the Himalayas.
 Its centerpiece is the Paro Chhu River and the impressive Rinpung (Paro) Dzong.
 One has the feel in Paro of ancient meeting modern, as trendy coffee shops and cafes have sprung up and you have a chance to see some of the region’s arts and crafts.

+Typically the flights are very early, to work with the mountain air currents and be safe.
+So you arrive in the morning and have this full day in Bhutan.
 The airport luggage carousel is a welcoming treat and a glimpse into how much this country supports art and artisans.
-Those already in Paro will meet up with the group flying in today from Delhi.
-The scenic drive to the capital city of Thimphu takes about two hours and along the route you see classic Bhutanese architecture and some chortons and stupas, small spiritual sites.
+Those already in Paro meet up with the group flying in this morning from Delhi.
+The scenic drive to the capital city of Thimphu takes about an hour and a half and along the route you see classic Bhutanese architecture and some chortons and stupas, small spiritual sites.
 Along the river we check for Ibisbill, one of Bhutan’s iconic species.
-We settle into our accommodations at a cool and comfortable 7000 feet.
+In Thimpu, we settle into our accommodations at a cool and comfortable 7000 feet.
+After lunch and settling in, we offer some optional birding in a forest close to the city where mixed flocks abound, giving you the first peek at good levels of bird activity characteristic on almost every stop in Bhutan.
 At dinner we provide an overview of our journey and for those that wish, we start our nightly species checklist to tally what we find each day.

 Accommodations in Thimphu (B,L,D)

-Accommodations at Four Boutique or similar at Punakha (B,L,D)
+Accommodations at River Valley or similar at Punakha (B,L,D)

 An early start from Punakha takes us to the Jigme Dorji National Park, a dramatic and beautifully scenic park of snow-capped peaks and lush mountain valleys.
 We bird in broad-leafed forests for a number of interesting species including Golden-throated Barbet and Black-winged Cuckooshrike.
-We hope to have the chance to visit Lamperi, too, looking for birds like Black Eagle, Wedge-tailed Green-pigeon, Asian Koel, Asian Emerald Cuckoo, and Nepal Fulvetta, The park is also home to the bizarre Takin, as well as 30 or so other mammals.
+We hope to have the chance to visit Lamperi, too, looking for birds like Black Eagle, Wedge-tailed Green-pigeon, Asian Koel, Asian Emerald Cuckoo, and Nepal Fulvetta.
+The park is also home to the bizarre Takin, as well as 30 or so other mammals.
+This is a leisurely and productive route that affords us views of waterfalls, lush forests, and wildlife.
+Upon return, we check the river area for kingfishers, ducks, and other waterfowl.

-Accommodations at Four Boutique or similar at Punakha (B,L,D)
+Accommodations at River Valley or similar at Punakha (B,L,D)

 Accommodations at Chumey Nature Resort, Chumey (B,L,D)

-The air will be fresh this morning in our little mountain retreat and a hot breakfast hits the spot.
-We enjoy a walk down the rural road and birding the edges of fields and forests.
-After our day of travel yesterday it’s a more relaxed morning.
+In the afternoon you can just relax, or enjoy a walk down the rural road and birding the edges of fields and forests.
 Among fields of barley and newly planted potatoes, we find fat cattle, still-woolly ponies, and fruit trees in bloom.
 With the architecture of farmhouses rivaling that of any building seen in town, this rural tapestry creates a lovely background for finding Black-rumped Magpie, Red-billed Chough, and Gray-backed Shrike.

 Accommodations at Chumey Nature Resort, Chumey (B,L,D)